eclipse-tycho/tycho/CONTRIBUTING.md

 4. If you are behind a proxy, at this point you might want to double check your network settings by clicking in the _Network Proxy Settings_ at the bottom.
 5. Select _Eclipse IDE for Eclipse Committers_ .
 Click _Next_ .
 6. Under _Eclipse.org_ , double-click on _Tycho_ (single click is not enough!).
 Make sure that _Tycho_ is shown in the table on the bottom.
 Click _Next_.
 7. You can edit the _Installation Folder_ , but you do not have to select the _Target Platform_ here, this will be set later automatically.
 By choosing _Show all variables_ at the bottom of the page, you are able to change other values as well but you do not have to.
-Click _Next_ .
+(Unless you have write access to the GitHub repository, make sure you select "HTTPS read-only" in the dropdown "Tycho Github repository").
+Click _Next_.
 8. Press _Finished_ on the _Confirmation_ page will start the installation process.
 9. The installer will download the selected Eclipse version, starts Eclipse and will perform all the additional steps (cloning the git repos, etc...).
 When the downloaded Eclipse started, the progress bar in the status bar shows the progress of the overall setup.
 10. Once the _Executing startup task_ job is finished you should have all the Tycho and Tycho Extras projects imported into 2 working sets called _Tycho_ and _Tycho Extras_ .